-13. Hide "valdosta.shp" by toggling off its check box in the Project Explorer (expand the GIS Layers folder to see it).
+13. Hide valdosta.shp by toggling off its check box in the Project Explorer (you may need to expand the GIS Layers folder to see it)

 Only the portion of the shapefile that was selected will be used to create polygons in the Land Use coverage.
 The following figure displays the resulting land use polygons and their respective land use codes.
 This land use classification is consistent among all of the USGS land use data, where codes from 10-19 are urban, 20-29 agricultural, etc. A complete listing of code values can be found in the WMS Help file.